-Records and Documentation Intent Applicable Indicator Required for Compliance To meet the regulatory requirement, service agency contracts with third parties must include the requirements of O.Reg.299/10.
+Records and Documentation Intent Applicable Indicator Required for Compliance 1.
+Third Party, Compliance Where a service agency contracts with a third party to provide services and supports to persons with developmental disabilities, the service agency shall ensure that the contract requires that the third party comply with the quality assurance measures that would apply to the service agency if it were providing the services and supports.
+(O.Reg.299/10, 3(2)(a)) To meet the regulatory requirement, service agency contracts with third parties must include the requirements of O.Reg.299/10.
 A third party is a service provider that is contracted by a service agency to provide services and supports to a person with a developmental disability.
-Examples include private operators that provide residential or respite care Applicable To all service agencies.
-Indicator Contract Document A letter and/or documentation confirming completion of corrective action. that would apply to the service agency if it were providing the services and supports.
-(O.Reg.299/10, 3(2)(a)) on behalf of a ministry-funded service agency.
-This requirement does not apply to contracts with third parties providing professional or specialized services on a one-time or time-limited basis.
+Examples include private operators that provide residential or respite care on behalf of a ministry-funded service agency.
+This requirement does not apply to contracts with third parties providing professional or specialized services on a one- time or time-limited basis.
 The Host Family provider is not considered a "third party" under s.
 3(2) of the regulation.
 The regulation applies to service agencies that contract with third parties, not families.
 If a family receives direct funding to purchase services and supports, such as a support worker, the support worker would not be considered a third party.
 A ministry-funded service agency hires staff from a temp agency, the temp agency would not be considered a third party; however, temp agency staff could be considered service agency staff and required to comply with respective QAM requirements.
+To all service agencies.
+Contract Document A letter and/or documentation confirming completion of corrective action.

 Records and Documentation Intent Applicable Indicator Required for Compliance 2.
-Third Party, • Monitoring Where a service agency contracts with a third party to provide services and supports to persons with developmental disabilities, the service agency shall monitor the performance of the contract to ensure that the third party complies with the quality assurance measures.
+Third Party, 🔶 Monitoring Where a service agency contracts with a third party to provide services and supports to persons with developmental disabilities, the service agency shall monitor the performance of the contract to ensure that the third party complies with the quality assurance measures.
 (O.Reg.299/10, 3(2)(b)) O.Reg.299/10 does not stipulate the means by which service agencies must ensure compliance of third parties with quality assurance measures.
 To all service agencies.
 Contract document and monitoring process.
 A letter and/or documentation confirming completion of corrective action.
-3. Abuse, Annual P & P Review Each service agency shall conduct a mandatory review of its policies and procedures on the prevention, identification and reporting of abuse annually and update the policies and procedures as determined by the review.
+3. Abuse, Annual ▲ P & P Review Each service agency shall conduct a mandatory review of its policies and procedures on the prevention, identification and reporting of abuse annually and update the policies and procedures as determined by the review.
 (O.Reg.299/10, 8(2)(d)) To all service agencies.
 Annual reviews should be completed within 12 months of the last completion date Current date of revision on Abuse Prevention policy.
 Evidence that policy was updated as determined.
 A letter and/or documentation confirming completion of corrective action.